Tuition & Fees

 Student Life Ministry/GPSG Fees

-Recreational Facilities Fee
+Recreational Facilities Fee (residential only)

 Estimated Total Costs

-The total estimated cost for nine months (including tuition, all applicable fees, books, room, board, and other living expenses) for a student to attend Duke Divinity School varies according to individual tastes and requirements, and is estimated to be between $21,360 to $70,357 depending upon the degree program.
+The total estimated cost for nine months (including tuition, all applicable fees, books, room, board, and other living expenses) for a student to attend Duke Divinity School varies according to individual tastes and requirements, and is estimated to be between $21,360 to $74,823 depending upon the degree program.

-All degree seeking students are liable for tuition, fees, and all other costs and regulations for the degrees.
+All degree-seeking students are liable for tuition, fees, and all other costs and regulations for the degrees.
 ThM students are not eligible for institutional financial aid, although they may qualify for federal loans and federal work study.

 Tuition Structure